What is the Mentor Circle Program?

 All participants are expected to:

 - Honour their commitments by showing appreciation for each other time and investment in this Program.
-If you can’t make a meeting, let your mentor and peers know.
+If you can’t make a meeting, let your Circle know.

 - Communicate clearly and respectfully.
 Be willing and open to the ideas of others, accept constructive feedback and consider the perspectives of your mentors and peers.